 When you create an email sequence that forms a killer recipe, the reader develops the habit of opening each message.
 It’s got a critical step, after all, to the recipe he’s trying to cook up.

 Sure, he can still ditch you when he’s finally captured the final sequence.
 But by that time, if you’ve given a recipe worth having, you’ve created some trust.
 Your reader has started to know and like you.
 You’ve built a little sense of reciprocity.

-You’ve emailed him 9 times in a row and you haven’t sent him any crap.
+You’ve emailed him nine times in a row, and you haven’t sent him any crap.
 Just valuable, good stuff that gets him a result he wants.

 Think he’s likely to open that 10th email?

-- Make sure your “recipe” delivers a solution that your reader really wants.
+- Create a “recipe” that delivers a solution your reader really wants.

-- Break your recipe into a sequence of 7 – 10 steps.
+- Structure your recipe into a sequence of seven to 10 steps.
 (You can do more if you’re ambitious.)
 It’s best if each step delivers a positive result and stands on its own.

-- Deliver your recipe via the autoresponder function of your email marketing program.
-If your program doesn’t let you put together a robust autoresponder, find a new program.
+- Deliver your recipe via the autoresponder sequence function of your email marketing software.
+If your provider doesn’t let you put together a robust autoresponder, find a new one.

 - Write the best content you can for your autoresponder.
 The time you put in now can continue to work hard for your business for years to come.

 Rather than sell your products or services, start to “sell” your terrific, free email autoresponder.